ContinuumBridge/conman/README.md

     sudo conman/setup
     sudo reboot

-Conman will be started automatically.
+The setup process can take 10 to 15 minutes on a Raspberry Pi Model B or B+, depending on your Internet connection.
+After reboot, conman will be started automatically.
 That's all you need to do, so unless you want to turn conman off and on (which is likely to be during development), skip the rest of this section and go onto the Operation section.

 If you don't want conman to start automatically on boot, type: